About the scope in general

 The regulations apply to safety and working environment for transport and injection of CO2 into submarine geological formations on the continental shelf.

 The authority responsibility for handling CO2 on land at the catchment facilities and for any intermediate storage prior to transport by pipeline to landfill, is added to the Norwegian Directorate for Civil Protection and Emergency Planning.
-The Norwegian Ocean Industry Authority is responsible for transport in the pipeline from the upstream of the export pump and downstream to the outlet of the CO2 well injection pipe.
-The geographical boundary between the authorities' areas of responsibility will be specified in the cooperation agreement between the Directorate for Civil Protection and Emergency Planning and the Norwegian Ocean Industry Authority.
+The Norwegian Ocean Industry Authority is responsible for safety and working environment concerning transport in the pipeline from the upstream of the export pump and downstream to the outlet of the CO2 well injection pipe.

 The transport and injection of CO2into subsea geological formations on the continental shelf has many similarities to the petroleum activities.
 This includes, among other things, activities related to drilling activity, development and injection of CO2 into geological formations, installation and operation of pipelines for CO2 and cessation of the storage site.
 The regulation of safety and working environment is thus based on the same principles that are used in the HSE regulations for the petroleum activities, adapted to the risk conditions represented by CO2 transport and injection.